DatAsianBoi123/CommandCore/README.md

   }
 }
 ```
-This just registers the command so it appears when we type `/myrootcommand`
+This just registers the command, so it appears when we type `/myrootcommand`

 Now, lets see this baby in action!